What is the Internet of Things?

 We would still need to be cared, sheltered.
 We will still love to have fun, be sincere at work and studies, and have affection for our families.
 May this beautiful blueprint for a better world order not mess up our personal lives?
 Let us also strive to safeguard our little privacies and ensure that a new world order ruled by intelligent chips won’t deprive us of the basic joys of life.

 Privacy intrusion will continue to be a major cause of concern in the coming times.
 It is impossible to reverse this development of a new technocratic world order.
-But we must research hard and find out ways to ensure that we all still retain a normal human life where the infiltration of technology doesn’t beat the very meaning of human existence.
+But we must research hard and find out ways like considering data governance to ensure that we all still retain a normal human life where the infiltration of technology doesn’t beat the very meaning of human existence.

 Cisco, (2015).
 Internet of Things (IoT). [online] Available at: http://www.cisco.com/web/solutions/trends/iot/overview.html [Accessed 3 Feb.
 2015].